tetherless-world/SQuARE/index.md

 ## Resources

-### Ontology
+### Square Evaulation Test Set
-The documentation for the ontology is available [here](documentation.html).
+The documentation for the test set is available [here](documentation.html).

-The consistent version of the ontology is available [here](https://raw.githubusercontent.com/tetherless-world/validation/main/valo.ttl).
+The consistent version of the test set is available [here](https://raw.githubusercontent.com/tetherless-world/validation/main/valo.ttl).

-The inconsistent version of the ontology is available [here](https://raw.githubusercontent.com/tetherless-world/validation/main/valo_inconsistent.ttl).
+The inconsistent version of the test set is available [here](https://raw.githubusercontent.com/tetherless-world/validation/main/valo_inconsistent.ttl).

 ### SPARQL CONSTRUCT Axioms
 ### Inclusion